cappuu02/Cybersecurity-Sapienza/2Semester/IOT/6) Energy harvesting -Markov Decision Processes (MDP).md

 ![[39.png]]

 ## Q-learning
-If an agent does not know the environment, it has to explore it first.
-By exploring it, it learns the rewards and the state space. ==Q-learning== is an **algorithm for finding the optimal policy of a MDP** (has convergence guarantees for both deterministic and non deterministic MDPs).
+**If an agent does not know the environment, it has to explore it first**.
+By exploring it, it **learns the rewards and the state space**. ==Q-learning== is an **algorithm for finding the optimal policy of a MDP** (has convergence guarantees for both deterministic and non deterministic MDPs).
 **Q-learning is one of the simplest Reinforcement Learning algorithms**.
-Reinforcement Learning algorithms are unsupervised Machine Learning algorithms, i.e., they do not need to see labeled samples to learn tasks.
+**Reinforcement Learning algorithms are unsupervised Machine Learning algorithms**, i.e., they do not need to see labeled samples to learn tasks.
 They only need a feedback from the environment (state and reward).

 ![[40.png]]

 ### Q-learning - finite horizon environments (1)
-Questo algoritmo è una variante del **Q-learning classico**, adattato per problemi in cui l’episodio termina dopo un numero finito di passi (es. labirinti, giochi a turni, task con scadenza).
+Questo algoritmo è una variante del **Q-learning classico**, adattato per problemi in cui il game termina dopo un numero finito di passi (es. labirinti, giochi a turni, task con scadenza).

 - **Learning rate (α)**: Quanto velocemente l’agente impara (es. `α = 0.1`).
     - Se **α = 1**, l’agente dimentica tutto il passato e impara solo dall’ultima esperienza.